 Kirstie began her studies at the Canberra School of Art in 1983.
 She has taught in Adelaide, Sydney and in cities overseas.
 But only Canberra gives artists and art-lovers such easy access to exhibitions.

 “For emerging artists to have a practice here is wonderful,” she says.

 “And for school-leavers, there’s an amazing arts school and scene here, particularly when you connect to the rest of our arts community.”

 Kirstie takes time away from her Pialligo studio to refuel her creativity in the bush.

-“The original planners decided not to develop our ridges and hills,” Kirstie explains.
 “Those places became bushland reserves.
-Wherever you live in Canberra in 10 minutes or less you can be in one of those reserves and feel like you’re in the bush.”
+Wherever you live in Canberra, within 10 minutes or less you can be in one of those reserves and feel like you’re in the bush.

-Stretching across architecture, urban design, studio visits, workshops, exhibitions, design installations, visual and performing arts, a film festival, keynote talks and more, the festival attracts over 100,000 people.
+Stretching across architecture, urban design, studio visits, workshops, exhibitions, design installations, a film festival and more, the festival attracts more than 100,000 people.

 “The size of the city makes this possible in a really meaningful way,” Kirstie explains.
 “If it was being held in a bigger city, it would be much more dispersed.
 It would be difficult for people to get to things.
 Here it’s really possible to connect with all of it, easily.”